mariano-perez-rodriguez/draupnir/README.md

 - Report bugs (in the GitHub issue system, I'm sure there are a lot of these lurking in the shadows).
 - Fix bugs (by submitting a pull request).
 - Port Draupnir to another platform (although not officially supported now, if portability is not too much of a hassle, it can be provided).
-- Attack it!
-Attacking RNGs is the only sure way we can be certain of their concrete strengths (and weaknesses).
+- _Attack it!_ Attacking RNGs is the only sure way we can be certain of their concrete strengths (and weaknesses).
+Even breaking Draupnir would allow us to further our understanding of the techniques involved.

 For a detailed discussion of this last point, see the entry on "strength" on [Ritter's Crypto Glossary _and_  Dictionary of Technical Cryptography](http://www.ciphersbyritter.com/GLOSSARY.HTM#Strength).